Media companies pulling out of Saudi conference after Khashoggi's disappearance

 In addition to the media personalities, this year's listed speakers include Softbank CEO Masayoshi Son, JPMorgan Chase CEO Jamie Dimon, Colony Capital Executive Chairman Thomas Barrack and Liontree CEO Aryeh Bourkoff.

-Steve Case, the AOL co-founder who now serves as chairman of Revolution, also announced he was pulling out.
+Steve Case, the AOL co-founder who now serves as chairman of venture capital firm Revolution, also announced he was pulling out.

 “In light of recent events, I have decided to put my plans on hold, pending further information regarding Jamal Khashoggi,” he tweeted.